apaeffgen/PanConvert/readme.md

 - pyqt5

 ## Update from previous versions
-If Panconvert 0.1.1 or above had been used, the previous settings have to be deleted, or Panconvert may crash:
+If Panconvert previously had been used, the previous settings have to be deleted, or Panconvert may crash:

 - On Windows, open registry editor go to HKEY_CURRENT_USER/Software and delete the folder Pandoc
 - On MacOS delete /Users/<USERNAME>/Library/Preferences/com.apaeffgen.PanConvert.plist